okv/east/README.md

 ```

-`.eastrc` also can be a regular nodejs script (instead of json file):
+`.eastrc` also can be a regular commonjs module (instead of json file):

 ```js